top of page

 • Graduate-Level Learning, Made Accessible: Led by Dr Kana - UCL-trained PhD in Psychology and board-certified in Lifestyle Medicine - this course delivers postgraduate-level content in clear, accessible language.
 Dr Kana also teaches on the Autism Postgraduate Course at Sheffield Hallam University and with the National Autistic Society (UK).

 • Inclusive and International Perspective: Dr Kana draws on international experience working with neurodivergent children, youth, adults, and families.
-Her approach is culturally aware, trauma-informed, and gender-diverse-affirming - grounded in real-world and evidence-based practice.
+Her approach is culturally aware and trauma-informed - grounded in real-world and evidence-based practice.

 Course Details

 The course is informed by the latest scientific research and the most recent discussions within the neurodivergent community.
-It also draws extensively on Dr Kana’s extensive academic expertise as a researcher, her professional experience supporting neurodivergent children, youth and adults and their families in her pravate practice, and – importantly - her personal experiences as a multiply-neurodivergent individual with intersectional identities.
-She also brings a unique perspective shaped by her lifelong dedication to ballet, multilingual abilities, and international experience.
-These diverse influences enhance her holistic approach, enriching her leadership and the learning experience for course participants.
+It also draws extensively on Dr Kana’s extensive academic expertise as a researcher, her professional experience supporting neurodivergent children, youth and adults and their families in her pravate practice, and – importantly - her personal experiences as a multiply-neurodivergent individual with chronic pain.
+She also brings a unique perspective informed by her lifelong dedication to ballet and her multilingual, multicultural background.

 Week 1: What is Neurodivergence?